 Larger service providers, such as HVAC companies or flooring installers, offer their own financing.
 These deals can be great, as long as you are comfortable with the terms.

 While terms may vary, typically, you can borrow 80-100% of the purchase price at 0% interest for one year.
 The benefit is you don’t need much cash up front, and you have a year to pay off the expense.
-The catch is high rate interest accrues throughout the year.
+The catch is a high rate of interest accrues throughout the year.

 If the bill is paid in full within 12 months, you don’t pay a penny of the interest.
 The minute you hit month 13, though, all of the interest over the past year is added to your remaining balance, which then begins accruing more interest until you finish paying the bill.